-142. Through the March 3, 2003 Communication, and other interactions between GECC and assisting and expanding the fraud.
+134. Through the March 3, 2003 Communication, and other interactions between GECC and the purpose of knowingly and substantially assisting and expanding the fraud.

-Petters and Petters Capital, GECC appointed Petters Capital as its agent to terminate the GECC
+Petters and Petters Capital, GECC appointed Petters Capital as its agent to terminate GECC's UCC-1 for